 In 2017, US consumer losses to cyber attacks totalled $19.4 billion.

 More than half of the adult US population, 143 million people, were victims of online theft, cyber attacks statistics show.
 Poor password hygiene – namely using the same password for multiple accounts – is the biggest reason behind the latest security breaches.
 An average victim will lose 20 hours remedying the effects of an online attack.

-21. The US Federal Government’s budget for cybersecurity in 2019 is $15 billion.
+The US Federal Government’s budget for cybersecurity in 2019 was $15 billion.